 We have never declared or paid any cash dividends on our common stock.
-Following the completion of this offering, we intend to retain our future earnings, if any, to finance the operation and expansion of our business.
+We intend to retain our future earnings, if any, to finance the operation and expansion of our business.
 We do not expect to pay cash dividends on our common stock in the foreseeable future.
 Payment of future cash dividends, if any, will be at the discretion of our board of directors after taking into account various factors, including our financial condition, operating results, current and anticipated cash needs, outstanding indebtedness and plans for expansion and restrictions imposed by lenders, if any.